Tech on trial: House panel begins review of market power

 "These are monopolies," Rep. David Cicilline said on "Fox News Sunday."

-Cicilline, a Rhode Island Democrat, will be leading Tuesday's subcommittee hearing and vowed that the panel will broadly investigate the digital marketplace and "the dominance of large technology platforms," with an eye toward legislative action to increase competition.
+Cicilline, a Rhode Island Democrat, who heads the antitrust subcommittee and is leading the hearing, vowed that the panel will broadly investigate the digital marketplace and "the dominance of large technology platforms," with an eye toward legislative action to increase competition.

 "We know the problems; they're easy to diagnose," Cicilline said.
 "Shaping the solutions is going to be more difficult."